kiali/demos/topology-generator/doc/commands/topogen_clean.md

 ## topogen clean

-Clean the generated topology in the Cluster.
+Clean the generated topology in the Cluster

 ### Synopsis